 “Minnesota nice” isn’t just a saying at Concordia; it’s the way we operate.
 Whether you’re from out of town or a regular on campus, you’re sure to receive a warm greeting from students as they pass by you on their way to class.
 As a student, community involvement is a top priority.
 Whether it’s an athletic team, Student Government Association, or The Concordia Choir, students have the opportunity to participate in a multitude of activities, all equally supported by the Cobber community.

 From Tanzania and Italy to Colorado and Washington, if you want to travel Concordia has a program for you.
-With dozens of programs to choose from, spending a year, semester, month, or just a week away is made possible for any student within any major.
+With dozens of programs to choose from, spending a year, semester, month, or just a week away is made possible for any student with any major.
 With Concordia’s tuition match, students can study for the same price they do in Moorhead but in a different country (just add the price of a plane ticket).
 It comes as no surprise that nearly half of the student body chooses to expand their horizons in a study away program.
 Students can also be involved locally in the Fargo-Moorhead community through internships, service projects, and PEAK opportunities.

 5. You want to cultivate your own unique identity.